moussa-lab/BenchmarkingPCA-RP/README.md

 - `Labeled_PBMC` and `Unlabeled_PBMC`
 - `Covid19`

-Each dataset should be placed in the `Datasets` folder with the following structure:
+Each dataset is placed in the `Datasets` folder with the following structure:

 ```
 Datasets/